 Thomas Parigot is a senior associate in Shearman & Sterling’s international arbitration practice.
 Currently based in Paris, he practised in the firm’s New York office for three years.
 Prior to joining Shearman & Sterling in 2010, he was an associate in the international arbitration department of a major French firm.

-Thomas advises and represents companies, states and state-owned entities in investment treaty and commercial arbitrations across a variety of sectors, including oil and gas, mining, electricity, water and sewerage services, chemicals, pharmaceuticals, aviation, distribution and construction.
+Thomas advises and represents companies, states and state-owned entities in investment treaty and commercial arbitrations across a variety of sectors, including oil and gas, mining, electricity, water and sewerage services, chemicals, pharmaceuticals, aviation, distribution and construction, as well as arbitrations with an Iberian or Latin American nexus.

 His experience includes both ad hoc arbitrations, especially under the UNCITRAL Rules, and institutional arbitrations conducted in accordance with ICC and ICSID rules.
 He has acted on investor-state disputes, energy arbitrations, shareholder disputes, arbitrations related to large-scale construction projects, and general commercial disputes arising from supply and sales agreements.